A Colorful and Agriculturally Rich Photo Essay

 Our first travels with Intrepid Travel

 Starting with a bit of background on the trip.
 I, Joelle, and my husband, brother, and sister-in-law, spent 9 days in Morocco with Intrepid Travel.
-It was the first time using this tour company based out of Australia.
+It was our first time using this tour company based out of Australia.
 We had only heard great things about their tours, and after experiencing one for ourselves, we can say we wholeheartedly agree.
 Our tour was the 7-night Premium Highlights.
 Our trip started in Casablanca, followed by Meknes, Fes, Bin Ouidane, and Marakesh, with many stops in between.
 We also extended our trip one day on either end of the Intrepid tour.

 Their immersion into the local culture and traditions makes traveling with Intrepid an exceptional experience.
 Each group (ours was 12 people) is led by an expert leader that travels with you throughout the trip.
 Our leader was Hamid, and he was extraordinary.
 He is from a village in the Atlas Mountains and lives in a multi-generational home, as is traditional in the Berber (Amazigh) community.
 His personal stories and sharing of Moroccan traditions provided an in-depth look into their culture and way of life.